-- Leftist webzine that seeks to counterbalance "the negative impact of right-wing media"
+- Leftist webzine that seeks to build a “progressive echo chamber” to combat “the right-wing media machine”

 Founded in 1998 as a program of the Independent Media Institute, AlterNet is an online progressive news magazine that publishes original articles and also redistributes news stories from other independent media outlets.
 It receives some 2.7 million unique visitors each month.

 AlterNet's mission is “to inspire citizen action and advocacy” on a range of social and political issues, and its editorial philosophy is “to uphold a commitment to fairness, equality, and global stewardship, while making connections across generational, ethnic, and issue lines.”
 Toward these ends, AlterNet seeks to build a “progressive echo chamber” to combat “the right-wing media machine” that, by means of “an ideological propaganda model that results in a more ignorant audience,” has come “to dominate public discourse ... at the expense of liberal and progressive values.”

 The content of AlterNet's website is divided into several major sections, with an emphasis on themes that paint highly negative portraits of conservatism, capitalism, corporations, traditional religious values, the United States, and the nation of Israel:

 * The News & Politics section features articles denouncing the “demented” and “extremist” ideas of “lunatics” affiliated with “the Tea Party and the Right”; impugning the “obstructionism” of congressional Republicans; emphasizing the ubiquity of Republican scandals; depicting the Fox News Channel as a collection “right-wing propagandists”; hailing the superiority of “progressive values”; and lauding the purportedly noble agendas of the anti-capitalist Occupy Wall Street movement.